una-ui/una-ui/docs/content/3.components/radio.md

 ---

 ::alert{type="warning"}
 This component is deprecated and will be removed in the next major release.
-Please use the [NRadioGroup](/components/radiog-group) component instead.
 ::

 ## Basic